ibm-cloud-docs/databases-for-postgresql/howto-provisioning.md

 * `key_protect_key` - A CRN that references a Key Protect key, which is then used for disk encryption.
 * `members_memory_allocation_mb` -  Total amount of memory to be shared between the database members within the database.
 For example, if the value is "4096" then the two database members get 4 GB of RAM between them, giving 2 GB of RAM per member.
 If omitted, the default value is used; "2048".

-For example, if a database is being provisioned from a particular backup and the new database deployment needs two 2 GB members, then the command looks like:
+For example, if a database is being provisioned from a particular backup and the new database deployment needs two members, each with 2 GB, then the command looks like:

 ```
 ibmcloud resource service-instance-create example-psql databases-for-postgresql standard us-south \